PacktPublishing/Learning-OpenCV-4-Computer-Vision-with-Python-Third-Edition/README.md

 **Following is what you need for this book:**
 If you are interested in learning computer vision, machine learning, and OpenCV in the context of practical real-world applications, then this book is for you.
 This OpenCV book will also be useful for anyone getting started with computer vision as well as experts who want to stay up-to-date with OpenCV 4 and Python 3.
 Although no prior knowledge of image processing, computer vision or machine learning is required, familiarity with basic Python programming is a must.

+We provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781789531619_ColorImages.pdf).

 With the following software and hardware list you can run all code files present in the book (Chapter 1-10).
 ### Software and Hardware List
 | Chapter | Software required | OS required |